 Getting the estimates is the best way to find out how much it will cost for your move.
+This also helps you choose the cheapest cross-country movers.
 The average interstate relocation costs about $4,300.
 That pays for moving the contents of a three-bedroom house 1,250 miles.
 But every move is different.
 Some factors can increase or decrease your cost.
 If you have a small apartment with minimal furniture and not much storage, you can expect to pay less for your move than someone in a large home with a garage full of boxes and heavy antique furniture.
 That makes sense.
 If you want a full-service move, where the mover does the packing for you in addition to loading and unloading the truck, they will do that for an extra charge.
 There are charges for crating fragile art and charges for heavy items like pool tables and pianos.
 Other things you might not think of that can add to the cost include the layout of both the home you are leaving and the one you are moving to.
 Movers charge for “long carries,” which means they must carry your goods more than a certain distance from the house to the truck.
 They often charge for stairs, mainly if there is more than one flight, and for elevator waiting time.
 If you have a long, steep driveway and the standard moving truck can’t park at the top, you may incur a shuttle charge.
 Fortunately, all these potential fees are spelled out in the mover’s tariff, which they will provide to you with the estimate.

 What are the other red flags to look for when talking to moving companies?